workato/custom_connector_docs/README.md

 }
 ```

 A very simple action looks like this.
 A get request to the Close.io leads endpoint.
-In this case, the particular lead’s details is appended in the endpoint.
+In this case, the particular lead’s details are appended in the endpoint.

 ### Parameter / Payload